ahmedrowaihi/webcontainer-mcp-transport/README.md

 # WebContainer MCP Transport

-This directory contains the official WebContainer transport implementation for the Model Context Protocol (MCP).
+This directory contains the unofficial WebContainer transport implementation for the Model Context Protocol (MCP).
 This transport allows you to run MCP servers inside a WebContainer environment in the browser.

 > **🚀 Full Example**: See a complete working implementation with interactive dashboard at [webcontainer-mcp-browser](https://github.com/ahmedrowaihi/webcontainer-mcp-browser)